abdelrahman-elkady/se-tutorial/lab-4.md

 You might want to read about how the [express routes work](http://expressjs.com/en/starter/basic-routing.html) and how you can set a static [folder in express][express-static]

-In fact since our index.html is static file we no longer need to define it's route. your app.js should look like this.
+In fact since our index.html is static file we no longer need to define its route. your app.js should look like this.

 ```js
 var express = require('express');